ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

 ### Depositing Collateral to Vaults
 #### Offchain
- - Depositing only succeeds if done by a user who is the owner of the vault.
-Test with non-owner.
+ - Depositing only succeeds if done by an user who is the owner of the vault.
+ - Depositing fails if done by an user who is not the owner of the vault.
  - Depositing a positive amount of collateral to the vault succeeds.
  - Depositing a negative amount should fail.
 Returning a descriptive error message.
  - Depositing 0 should fail.
 Returning a descriptive error message.